Skip to content ↓

 We value reading for pleasure highly and work hard as a school to grow our Reading for Pleasure pedagogy.

-- Every classroom has an inviting book corner that encourages a love for reading.
+Every classroom has an inviting book corner that encourages a love for reading.
 We curate these books and talk about them to entice children to read a wide range of books.
+In Reception, children have access to the reading corner every day in their free flow time and the books are continually refreshed.
+As the children progress through school, they are encouraged to write their own comments and keep a list of the books/authors that they have read.

-Assessment is used to monitor progress and to identify any child needing additional support as soon as they need it.
+Little Wandle ensures that trained staff deliver three weekly assessments to ensure that progress is monitored closely to identify any child needing additional support as soon as they need it.

 Assessment for learning is used:

-- daily within class to identify children needing Keep-up support.
+• daily within class to identify children needing keep-up support.

-- weekly in the Review lesson to assess gaps, address these immediately and secure fluency of GPCs, words and spellings.
+• weekly in the Review lesson to assess gaps, address these immediately and secure fluency of GPCs, words and spellings.

-- Summative assessment is used:
+Summative assessment is used:

-- every six weeks to assess progress, to identify gaps in learning that need to be addressed, to identify any children needing additional support and to plan the Keep-up support that they need.
+• every six weeks to assess progress, to identify gaps in learning that need to be addressed, to identify any children needing additional support and to plan the keep-up support that they need.

-- by Phonics Leader and scrutinised through the Little Wandle Letters and Sounds Revised assessment tracker, to narrow attainment gaps between different groups of children and so that any additional support for teachers can be put into place.
+• by Phonics Leader and scrutinised through the Little Wandle Letters and Sounds Revised assessment tracker, to narrow attainment gaps between different groups of children and so that any additional support for teachers can be put into place.

-- Statutory assessment:
+Statutory assessment:

-- Children in Year 1 sit the Phonics Screening Check.
+• Children in Year 1 sit the Phonics Screening Check.
 Any child not passing the check re-sits it in Year 2.

-- Ongoing assessment for catch-up:
+Ongoing assessment for catch-up:

 Further information and Support at Home